There’s nothing mystical about effective business coaching – just a purposeful partnership bringing about powerful progress

 Some coaches take advantage of this and promise that their skills will bring life changing insights or almost supernatural results.
 They make out that coaching is a kind of magic and that they are magicians skilled at transforming the lives and fortunes of their clients.

 Even if that were true (and it isn’t!), it would be exceptionally bad news.
 You see, coaching isn’t magic; it’s far, far better.
 Magic is about illusion and deception, it’s about tricks and concealment.
 Good coaching is about clarity, awareness and change.

 Magic is about one person (the magician) having all the power and knowledge while the the other (the audience member) is willingly manipulated into wonder.
 Good coaching is about working together in a partnership of equals which serves and benefits you, the client.

 Magic is fun but it doesn’t last and it’s gone once the magician leaves the room.
 Good coaching is about equipping you to do your best work – solve problems, make progress and succeed – long after the coaching session or coaching engagement is over.
-If it sounds less fun, don’t be fooled, as I work with my clients, laughter is often a feature of our sessions.
+If that sounds less fun, don’t be fooled, as I work with my clients, laughter is often a feature of our sessions.
 While our work can be intensive, it’s never intense.
-What’s more, clients often head back to their work or their business with smiling at the new perspectives and the surprising solutions they have been able to generate to previously unsolvable professional challenges.
+What’s more, clients often head back to their work or their business smiling at the new perspectives and the surprising solutions they have been able to generate to previously unsolvable professional challenges.

 There is power in good coaching but it’s the power of purposeful conversations and the clarity that comes from them.
 It’s the power of time and space to consider your professional practice.
 It’s the power of asking the right questions and receiving non-judgemental support, challenge and accountability.
 It’s the power of realising that you have more options than you realise and the capability to meet challenges and solve problems in your work.
 It’s the power of acting on those realisations and taking the first step and then the next step to move forward.